UNC-Libraries/SCTS-Documentation/Accessioning.md

 SCTS has assigned accessions to other categories in the past, including **Photographs** and **AV**.
 Those categories still exist, but SCTS has moved away from using them.

 8. When finished, SCTS will mark the accession as complete.
+9. That's it!
+Pleaase contact Dawne with questions.

 # Creating an Accession Record at the Wilson Special Collections Library